-- symbol (SymbolExpr) the symbol to be applied to arguments - is_enumerated (string) " or 'is enumerated' - is_enumeration (string) " or "in" - in_enumeration (Enumeration) the enumeration following 'in' - as_disjunction (Optional[Expression]) the translation of 'is_enumerated' and 'in_enumeration' as a disjunction - decl (Declaration) the declaration of the symbol, if known - in_head (Bool) True if the AppliedSymbol occurs in the head of a rule - init(parent, symbol, sub_exprs, annotations=None, is_enumerated=", is_enumeration=", in enumeration=")
+- symbol (SymbolExpr) the symbol to be applied to arguments - is_enumerated (string) " or "is enumerated" - is_enumeration (string) " or "in" - in_enumeration (Enumeration) the enumeration following 'in' - as_disjunction (Optional[Expression]) the translation of 'is_enumerated' and 'in_enumeration' as a disjunction - decl (Declaration) the declaration of the symbol, if known - in_head (Bool) True if the AppliedSymbol occurs in the head of a rule questions is an OrderedSet of Expression Questions are the terms and the simplest sub-formula that can be evaluated. collect uses the simplified version of the expression.

+'''

 collect(questions, all=True, co_constraints=True)

 collects the questions in self.

+'''